Wentong-DST/Wentong-DST.github.io/_posts/2016-07-11-limiting-eigenvalue-densities-of-random-matrices.md

 $$\lim_{n\to\infty}\mathbf{E}\int_{\mathbb{R}}x^{k}\text{d}\eta_{n}^{(m)}=\frac{1}{mk + 1} \binom{mk + k}{k}=C_{m,k}.$$

+Some final remarks concerning this type of random matrix:

-The integers defined by $$C_{m, k}$$ are known as the single-parameter Fuss Catalan numbers.
-Also, this last result can be seen as a generalisation of the Marchenko-Pastur law, which is essentially the case when $$m = 1$$.
+1. The integers defined by $$C_{m, k}$$ are known as the single-parameter Fuss Catalan numbers.

+2. This result can be seen as a generalisation of the Marchenko-Pastur law, which is essentially the case when $$m = 1$$.

 ### Selected References